linsalrob/ComputationalGenomicsManual/README.md

 5b. | - NCBI SRA | [HTML](Databases/SRA.md) | [PDF](Databases/SRA.pdf)
 6\. | Genome Sequencing Overview | [HTML](Genome_Sequencing_Overview) | [PDF](Genome_Sequencing_Overview/Genome_Sequencing_Overview.pdf)

+# Assignments.

+At the moment the assignments are live and so solutions are not shown.
+They will eventually be included so you can work through the examples.

+* [Assignment 1](Assignments/Assignment1/) is to familiarize yourself with NCBI EDirect.

 Note: The PDFs are automatically created from the markdown, and loose some of the images and links.
 You should probably use the HTML version most of the time.

 # About Copyright Information